rreece/rreece.github.io/outline-of-philosophy/math.md

 -   Realist
 -   Relationship with positivism?
 -   Russell, B. (1905).
 [On denoting](https://www.finophd.eu/wp-content/uploads/2018/11/russell_on_denoting.pdf). [^Russell1905]
--   Russsell expresses support for the platonic "universals" [^Russell1912p91]
+-   Russell expresses support for the platonic "universals" [^Russell1912p91]
 -   Rudolf Carnap (1931) presents the logicist thesis in two parts: [^Carnap1931]
     1. The concepts of mathematics can be derived from logical concepts through explicit definitions.
     2. The theorems of mathematics can be derived from logical axioms through purely logical deduction.